ME exploring artificial intelligence

 A nebulous term

-AI can be quite a nebulous term and despite seeing its obvious potential, ME is still building out uses cases for its adoption.
+AI can be quite a nebulous term and despite seeing its obvious potential, ME is still building out use cases for its adoption, said Gay.

 “When I hear people talk about artificial intelligence they say, ‘that’s just kind of analytics and decisioning.’
 To me, decisioning is building a decision matrix off a set of data – there’s nothing artificial about that … the logic is created by us.
 It’s about how we take it to the next level and create that thought process around it.”